 News and Announcements

 Since its inception, the HEAL Network has hosted many events that have brought faculty together to determine how we can better address health inequities.
-Videos from our Health Equity Research in Genetics, Disability Communities, and in the Black Community Events are available to view on our website.
-View the HEAL videos here.
+Videos from our Health Equity Research in Genetics, Health Equity Research in Disability Communities, Health Equity Research in the Black Community, Health Equity Research in the LGBTQ+ Community, and Health Equity Research for Asian Health Equity Across the Lifespan Events are available to view on our website here.

 The 1st Generation Mentorship Program is a community of Stanford Medicine students, faculty, alumni, and staff who are either the first in their family to attend college/graduate/ professional school and/or the first in their families born in the United States.
 Our goal is to provide first-generation students with broadened academic and professional networking opportunities and advocacy through continued mentorship.
 Our hope is to connect first generation MD, MSPA, and PhD students with mentors who also identify as first generation and to provide a community of support to ensure the success of our first-generation trainees.
 Click here for more information.